Frankovich/AstroGoose/README.md

 **Usage**

 I used a Raspberry Pi 4 that runs a daily cron job for running the AstroGoose program.
 I also created a series of preset commands to simplify the process of running the script, so for example the server simply runs the command 'python3 AsteroidGoose.py 0' to run the daily report, and 'python3 AsteroidGoose.py 1' to run the weekly report.

+Finally, this was just a fun project incorporating a series of things